 - Serve as a psychologist’s assistant during ATS’s Adventure Camp for children with selective mutism

-- Gain hands-on clinical experience working directly with children at Adventure Camp
+- Complete your internship by gaining hands-on clinical experience working directly with children at Adventure Camp!

 - 3.5 cumulative GPA or higher, open to all majors (psychology majors strongly preferred)

 - Ability to work well independently, with minimal supervision

 - Ability to work collaboratively among a team of interns and staff

 - Ability to work June 11th - August 17th, Tuesday - Friday, 9am - 5pm (with extended hours during Adventure Camp week, which will occur 7/30/2018 - 8/03/2018)

 ************************** HOW TO APPLY ***************************

 - Personal Statement (maximum 1 page)